litmuschaos/litmus/monitoring/platforms/kublr/README.md

 - [Grafana Dashboards](https://github.com/litmuschaos/litmus/blob/master/monitoring/platforms/kublr/grafana-dashboards)

   > Contains chaos interleaved grafana dashboards for various native k8s and application metrics.
-These dashboards are

-  > modified slightly relative to the dashboards in the generic getting started guide to accomodate for additional labels.

-  > Kublr introduces in its centralized monitoring.
+These dashboards are modified slightly relative to the dashboards in the generic getting started guide to accomodate for additional labels which Kublr introduces in its centralized monitoring.

 # Demonstration